Vyral/base-template/_posts/2018-08-24-why-real-estate-investing-is-better-than-stock-market-investing.md

 There are a few reasons that I like real estate better than the stock market:

-**1. When you invest in a rental property, you receive income monthly.** A tenant is going to pay their rent every month, which means that you get will receive income every month from it.
+**1. When you invest in a rental property, you receive income monthly.** A tenant is going to pay their rent every month, which means that you'll receive that income every month.

 **2. There is appreciation with real estate.** Most people who invest in stocks invest for appreciation.
 While we have seen some down times with real estate over the last few years, over a long period, real estate appreciates in the same way.